 Alban Low's medal record card shows that his Army career started as a 2nd Lieutenant in the Royal Irish Fusiliers, before a posting as a Lieutenant in the Machine Gun Corps.
 Alban first went to France on the 29th November 1914.
 At some point, Alban returned to the Royal Irish Fusiliers initially as Captain and latterly as Major, but that may have been after the war ended.

 Alban was then in the Vimy-Arras Offensive in April 1917.
 This was followed by his appointment as Divisional Machine Gun Officer (DMGO) and his posting home to command a Service Company.
-On his return to France as DMGO to the 36th Division and service during the German spring offensive (March 1918) at St Quentin his units suffered heavy casualties.
-He was then transfer to the 47th Battalion MGC with whom he took part in the fall of Lille and the crossing of the Scheldt.
+He returned to France as DMGO to the 36th Division, and served during the German spring offensive (March 1918) at St Quentin where his units suffered heavy casualties.
+He was then transfered to the 47th Battalion MGC with whom he took part in the fall of Lille and the crossing of the Scheldt.
 At some time Alban Low was awarded the Military Cross.

-After the war, Alban Low remained in the Army and served in Persia and Iraq as he was awarded the General Service Medal with clasps for Iraq and North West Persia in 1924.
-In 1937 the London Gazette published a notice that The King had been pleased to give and to grant to Alban Low His Majesty's Royal licence and authority to wear the Insignia of the Fourth Class (Military Division) of the Order of Al Rafidian conferred by His Majesty the King of Iraq, in recognition of valuable service render to the Iraqi Government.
+After the war, Alban Low remained in the Army and served in Persia and Iraq for which he was awarded the General Service Medal with clasps for Iraq and North West Persia, in 1924.
+In 1937, the London Gazette published a notice that The King had "been pleased to give and to grant to Alban Low His Majesty's Royal licence and authority to wear the Insignia of the Fourth Class (Military Division) of the Order of Al Rafidian conferred by His Majesty the King of Iraq, in recognition of valuable service render to the Iraqi Government".